circonus-labs/terraform-provider-circonus/website/docs/r/rule_set.html.markdown

   if {
     value {
       # SEV3 if the average response time is more than 500ms using a moving
-      # average over the last 10min.
-Any transient problems should have
+      # average over the last 10min using at least 5min of data.
+Any transient
-      # resolved themselves by now.
-Something's wrong, need to page someone.
+      # problems should have resolved themselves by now.
+Something's wrong,
+      # need to page someone.
       over {
-        last  = "10m"
+        last  = "600"
+        atleast = "300"
         using = "average"
       }
       max_value = "500"